All About The Miami Showband (1961 -

 Peter's composition,

 Take Him Home.
-The band also added an unknown female
+The band also added a female

-As the ballroom scene in Ireland continued to dwindle, the boys
+As the ballroom scene in Ireland continued to dwindle, the band

 decided it was time to leave the country and ended up in Mexico